clean-energy-tools/openadr-3-enumeration-schemas/documents/RI-Testing-Enumerated-Values.md

 This paper focuses on how the RI and the test suite should validate conformance with the OpenADR protocol.

 We start from assuming that the RI VTN and VEN implementations will incorporate the schema files, and utilize auto-generated validation functions in a manner similar to what is described.
-Obviously the tools used on Node.js/TypeScript do not apply to the RI which is implemented in Python.

 By having implemented data validation for the values corresponding to the enumeration tables the RI will exhibit this beavior: